iamcal/js-emoji/README.md

     ALTER TABLE my_table CONVERT TO CHARACTER SET utf8mb4 COLLATE utf8mb4_general_ci;

 You will also need to modify your connection character set.

+## Known issues

+*  The image used for replacement is lacking some of the emoji added in iOS 6.
+If you have a more recent image, please send a pull request.
+*  The replaced images are fixed at 20px square.
+By modifying the CSS (both the base class and the positioning info) you could scale them, but this would be awkward.
+   A solution using canvas scaling might be possible.
+*  There is no user agent detection, so as-is the code will replace emoji with images even on platforms that support emoji natively.